ozacas/tv.kodi.Kodi/README.md

 on most common processor architectures.
 This repository packages it through Flatpak.

+## WARNING WARNING WARNING

+This build is experimental - use at own risk.
+Works for me on NanoPC T6 with 8GB RAM It does not have high quality flatpak development, just a gross hack to get ffmpeg 7.x working with kodi Omega and rockchip GPU support.
+Seems to be OK.... just a starting point for further work

+This build is not present on flathub, as it is not official, and not supported in any way.

 ## Building

 You'll need almost all of an 8GB machine, so dont use memory up with the desktop before you do the build.
 A 16GB or more SBC is recommended.